hantsy/quarkus-sandbox/docs/restclient.md

 In the last post, we [used Spring compatible APIs](https://medium.com/swlh/building-a-spring-application-with-quarkus-8c08b2a9cd8c) to rebuild [our original REST APIs](https://medium.com/@hantsy/kickstart-your-first-quarkus-application-cde54f469973) in a Quarkus application.
 In this post, we will interact with the REST APIs in the client side.

 There a few HTTP Client libraries used to communicate with REST APIs, such as [Apache HTTPClient](http://hc.apache.org/), [OkHttp](https://square.github.io/okhttp/), etc. And Spring has specific RestTemplate, WebClient API can be used to interact with REST APIs.
+And Java 11 also ship a new stable HttpClient API.

 Quarkus has built-in support of the latest [Microprofile](https://www.microprofile.io), which includes a Rest Client spec for this purpose, the Quarkus **rest-client** supports both MP RestClient and JAX-RS Client API.
+In this posts, we will explore  MP RestClient, JAX-RS Client and Java 11 HttpClient one by one.

+## MicroProfile Rest Client

 First of all, let's have a look at how to use MP RestClient to consume REST APIs.